muschellij2/process_head_ct/index.md

 ## Registration to a CT template

 Though many analyses in clinical data may be subject-specific, population-level analyses are still of interest.
-In some cases, registration from a template space to a subject space can provide information that can be aggregated across people for analysis.
-For example, one can perform a label fusion approach to CT data to infer the size of the hippocampus and then analyze hippocampi sizes across the population.
+Some analyses want spatial results at the population-level, which require regisration to a population template.
 One issue with these approaches is that most templates and approaches rely on an MRI template.
 These templates were developed by taking MRI scans of volunteers, which again is likely unethical with CT due to the radiation exposure risk without other benefits.
 To create templates, retrospective searches through medical records can provide patients who came in with symptoms warranting a CT scan, such as a migraine, but had a diagnosis of no pathology or damage.
 Thus, these neuro-normal scans are similar to that of those collected those in MRI research studies, but with some important differences.
 As these are retrospective, inclusion criteria information may not be easily obtainable if not clinically collected, scanning protocols and parameters may vary, even within hospital and especially over time, and these patients still have neurological symptoms.
 Though these challenges exist, with a large enough patient population and a research consent at